 Outline of recommended research

-1. Research questions to be addressed: These are the research questions that are pertinent to understanding reserve effects and, where possible, net socioeconomic benefits of marine reserves.
+This plan presents, by user group, the full spectrum of recommended actions for acquiring and analyzing data, and using findings to inform the adaptive management process.1.
+Research questions to be addressed: These are the research questions that are pertinent to understanding reserve effects and, where possible, net socioeconomic benefits of marine reserves.

 2. Information required: The data and associated analyses that are necessary to address research questions.